FastComments/fastcomments-docs/src/content/guides/moderation/items/banning-users.md

 The second way to ban a user is by clicking the ban button that is placed on each comment on the Comment Moderation page.

-When we click the ban button, we are presented with some options, where we can specify the ban type and duration:
+When we click the ban button, you'll be presented with some options, where we can specify the ban type and duration.

-[app-screenshot-start url='/auth/my-account/moderate-comments?filter=&text-search=&page=1&count=1&demo=true'; linkUrl='/auth/my-account/moderate-comments'; clickSelectors = ['.comment .menu', '.comment .menu-content .comment-ban']; selector = '.content .comment'; title='Clicking Ban' app-screenshot-end]

 ### Shadow Bans

-A shadow ban is a type of ban that makes it appear that the user's comment or vote was saved successfully, when in fact it was not.
+A shadow-ban is a type of ban that makes it appear that the user's comment or vote was saved successfully, when in fact it was not.
 This may be desirable in certain situations.

 ### Banning Via IP Address